squarematr1x/Game-of-Amazons-with-Pygame/README.md

 # Game of Amazons with Pygame

 Programming [two-player strategy game](https://en.wikipedia.org/wiki/Game_of_the_Amazons) invented by Walter Zamkauskas with Pygame.
+This was one of my first projects ever (and it shows).

 ## Features
 * Player vs. player mode